-Chemistry CP 403221 GPA Weight: 0 Grading Scale: General NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12 Chemistry, CP is an introductory chemistry course designed to give students an overview of chemistry to prepare them for college.
+Chemistry, CP is an introductory chemistry course designed to give students an overview of chemistry in order to prepare them for college.
 This conceptual approach to chemistry focuses on guided inquiry, atomic structure, energy, mathematical modeling, and qualitative interactions of matter through problem-based learning.

 Prerequisites: Teacher Recommendation Counseling Notes: A \$10 lab fee is requested.

-423221

-Grading Scale: General NCAA Approved?
-Yes

-Number of Credits: 1.0 Grade Level: 10, 11, 12
+Chemistry, Advanced S, T, E, M 423221 GPA Weight: 0.25 Grading Scale: General NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12

-Chemistry Advanced is an introductory chemistry course designed to give students an indepth study of chemistry to prepare them for college and STEM related fields.
+Chemistry Advanced is an introductory chemistry course designed to give students an in-depth study of chemistry in order to prepare them for college and STEM related fields.
 This analytical approach to chemistry focuses on inquiry, modern atomic theory, interactions of matter, thermochemistry, qualitative and quantitative analyses of chemical reactions, solutions, and acid-base chemistry.

-Biology, Algebra 1

-A \$20 lab fee is requested.
+Prerequisites: Biology, Algebra 1 Counseling Notes: A \$10 lab fee is requested.

-Number of Credits: 1.0 an introductory chemistry course detry to prepare them for college an hemistry focuses on inquiry, modern y, qualitative and quantitative and chemistry.
-Biology, Algebra 1

-Chemistry Honors 413221 GPA Weight: 0.5 Grading Scale: Honors NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 9, 10, 11, 12 This course is designed to be an accelerated, comprehensive survey of introductory chemistry topics including, but not limited to, atomic and molecular theories, interactions of matter, thermodynamics, qualitative and quantitative analyses of chemical reactions, solutions and solution stoichiometry, equilibria, and acid-base chemistry.
+Chemistry, Honors S, T, E, M 423221 GPA Weight: 0.5 Grading Scale: Honors NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 9, 10, 11, 12

+This course is designed to be an accelerated, comprehensive survey of introductory chemistry topics including, but not limited to, atomic and molecular theories, interactions of matter, thermodynamics, qualitative and quantitative analyses of chemical reactions, solutions and solution stoichiometry, equilibria, and acid-base chemistry.
 Throughout the year, mathematical reasoning, laboratory investigation, and critical thinking will be emphasized.
 The content is specifically designed to prepare students for Advanced Placement (AP) Chemistry.

-Prerequisites: Biology, and Honors Geometry o r Geometry Advanced Counseling Notes: A \$20 lab fee is requested.
-Rising Honors Chemistry and Hono however, this option should be lim due to the workload required by the rs Biology simultaneously; ited to the strongest of students
+Prerequisites: Biology, and Honors Geometry or Geometry Advanced Counseling Notes: A \$10 lab fee is requested.
+Rising 9th graders may register for Honors Chemistry and Honors Biology simultaneously; however, this option should be limited to the strongest of students due to the workload required by these courses.